rmorshea/pyalect/docs/source/index.rst

     dom = html"<div height=10px><p>hello!</p></div>"

-With all this in place and the methods of ``HtmlTranspiler`` implemented you should be able to run ``entrypoint.py`` in your console to find ``my_html_module`` has been transpiler just before execution:
+With all this in place and the methods of ``HtmlDialect`` implemented you should be able to run ``entrypoint.py`` in your console to find ``my_html_module`` has been transpiler just before execution: